 Worker Misclassification occurs when a person or entity classifies a worker as a non-employee.
-Whether intentional to avoid the costs of unemployment, workers compensation (“WC”), and disability (“DB”) insurance, or unintentional misunderstanding of a homeowners’ insurance policy and tax laws, the penalties can be in the tens of thousands.
+Whether an intentional act to avoid the costs of disability Paid Family Leave, workers compensation, and unemployment insurance, or an unintentional misunderstanding of a homeowners’ insurance policy and tax laws, the penalties can be in the tens of thousands.

 The workers at issue can be known as freelancers, independent agents, permalancers, subcontractors, and more.
 Call them what you like, but if they have not established business entities to provide the services they are providing, you might be responsible for income tax withholdings, overtime pay, and payroll taxes.
 You might even be responsible for providing the contract that details the services they will provide, despite the fact that they are the experts in the work to be done.

 Technology and the “gig economy” have made the distinctions between employees and independent contractors difficult to identify, and no industry is immune.
-NYS has been penalizing businesses of all sizes for misclassifying workers, even when there has been an honest mistake and no actual harm.
+For more than a decade, New York State has been penalizing businesses of all sizes for misclassifying workers, even when there has been an honest mistake and no actual harm.

 - Your outside sales representative is involved in an accident while going to or from a sales meeting